redpanda-data/connect/website/docs/components/inputs/beanstalkd.md

 :::caution EXPERIMENTAL
 This component is experimental and therefore subject to change or removal outside of major version releases.
 :::
-Reads messages from Beanstalkd queue.
+Reads messages from a Beanstalkd queue.

 Introduced in version 3.46.0.